 Manomet’s work with invasive green crabs in the Gulf of Maine aims to create a value-added product that would provide a new source of economic opportunity for fishers and coastal communities.
 Our focus has been primarily on ways to use the green crabs for food, modeling our work on the soft-shell crab fisheries in Venice, Italy.
 To achieve our goals, we need talented chefs who can take these tiny little crabs and transform them into appealing food that consumers love.

-That’s where our partner Chef Ali Waks Adams, executive chef of Brunswick, Maine’s Enoteca Athena and formerly of the Brunswick Inn, comes in!
+That’s where our partner Chef Ali Waks Adams, Coast Bar + Bistro, located in The Daniel Hotel, in Brunswick, Maine, comes in!
 Chef Ali has been working with Manomet’s Senior Fisheries Scientist Marissa McMahan for nearly two years to find new ways to use the green crab in dishes like Green Crab Rangoon, Green Crab Ramen, or Green Crab Bouillabaisse.
 When we talk about putting our science to use, this is exactly what we’re talking about…in the most delicious way possible!

 Manomet: Can you tell us a little bit about how you first got involved with Manomet?